Erb's Palsy Lawyers

 All submissions are 100% confidential.

-Erb’s palsy often causes the following symptoms:
+Erb’s palsy often causes these symptoms:

 - Weakness in the arm or shoulder